Traditional

 Jian Quan and Li Li.
 The author was a well known teacher of the whip which

-is an ancient weapon respect in the Tang and Northern Sung Dynasties.
+is an ancient weapon which gained respect in the Tang and Northern Sung Dynasties.

 Whips come in "hard" and "soft" and different styles